powsybl/powsybl-open-loadflow/docs/advanced_programming/lfnetwork_loader_postprocessor.md

 - at each bus, branch, injection, and area creation
 - and when the `LfNetwork` loading is complete

-In each callback a reference to the original iIDM object is provided, as well as the corresponding object in `LfNetwork`.
+In each callback a reference to the original IIDM object is provided, as well as the corresponding object in `LfNetwork`.

 Below an example empty post-processor, doing nothing: